-- A64.
-SSA 240 contains requirements and guidance on communication of fraud to management and, where management may be involved in the fraud, to those charged with governance. - A65.
-Group management may need to keep certain material sensitive information confidential.
-Examples of matters that may be significant to the financial statements of the component of which component management may be unaware include the following: - Potential litigation. - Plans for abandonment of material operating assets. - Subsequent events. - Significant legal agreements.
+- A64 SSA 240 contains requirements and guidance on communication of fraud to management and, where management may be involved in the fraud, to those charged with governance. - A65 Group management may need to keep certain material sensitive information confidential.
+Examples of matters that may be significant to the financial statements of the component of which component management may be unaware include the following: - Potential litigation.